vp817/RakNetProtocolDoc/README.md

 **Finding hole count in received reliable datagrams**:
 (the valid datagram must be `Reliable or in sequence` before proceeding further)

-you will need to check hole count in valid datagrams that is `Reliable or in sequence` and the reason is to check for their order and it serves as a check if there was some kind of missing valid datagram received or wrong `rangeNumber` was used in sending or whatever else reason.
+you will need to check hole count in valid datagrams that is `Reliable or in sequence` and the reason is to check for invalid reliable packet arrangements and so.

 to find the hole count subtract the current received valid datagram's `rangeNumber` with the `receivedPacketsBaseIndex`.